or-dodson/single-cell-proteomics/README.md

 ## Reproducibility Instructions
 Additional detail can be found under the *Additonal Information* section.
-1. Install Docker on your machine.
+1. Install Docker Desktop on your machine.
 <!-- 2.
 Clone this git repository to your machine using the command `git clone https://github.com/or-dodson/single-cell-proteomics.git`. -->
 2. Run docker using the command `docker run -it -p 8888:8888 evandodson/sc_proteomics /root/single-cell-proteomics/runJupyter.sh`
 3. This will start a Jupyter Lab server.
 To connect to the server, copy and paste the link given in the terminal that looks like `http://127.0.0.1:8888/lab?token=...` into your browser.